SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 - **Load test in staging**: We also do a load test for the services and display them on the grafana dashboard.

-- **Online evaluation in Canary**: We perform testing of our services and display it on the grafana service monitoring dashboard. [example](http://129.114.25.246:3000/d/bek0o5rctj8qoc/deeptrust-service-monitoring?orgId=1&from=now-5h&to=now-2h&timezone=browser&refresh=auto)
+- **Online evaluation in Canary**: We perform testing of our services and display it on the grafana service monitoring dashboard. [example](http://129.114.25.246:3000/d/bek0o5rctj8qoc/deeptrust-service-monitoring?orgId=1&from=now-5h&to=now-2h&timezone=browser&refresh=auto) [prediction monitoring](http://129.114.25.246:3000/d/2ad28855-6390-45f2-a96a-eb07c510d05e/deeptrust-prediction-monitoring?orgId=1&from=now-2d&to=now&timezone=browser&refresh=5s)

 - **Close the loop**: We also close the loop by by making the predictions available on label studio for users to give feedback on.
 This was tested locally and it worked but unfortunately not on the production environment.
 - Labelstudio [code](src/serving/label_studio)